Clock ticks on push to resolve Egypt-Ethiopia row over giant Nile dam

 "There is the threat of worsening relations between Ethiopia and the two downstream countries, and consequently increased regional instability," said William Davison, a senior analyst at the International Crisis Group.
 The latest round of talks left the three countries "closer than ever to reaching an agreement", according to a report by Sudan's foreign ministry seen by Reuters.

 With Ethiopia insisting it will use seasonal rains to begin filling the dam's reservoir next month, Cairo has appealed to the U.N.
 Security Council in a last-ditch diplomatic move.
-ECONOMIC DEVELOPMENT
+The 15-member body is due to hold a public meeting on Monday at the request of the United States, which backed Egypt and Sudan's call for the Security Council to help break the impasse.

 ALSO READ